-- Fill out an application and pay the nonrefundable application fee
+- Fill out an application and pay the nonrefundable application fee.

 It's best to have some experience and learn the craft of building design before you even apply to become certified.
-So, to begin your quest, start with the six years of experience requirement.
+So, to begin your quest, start with the six years of the experience requirement.

 Training Before Certification

 Enroll in training courses in architecture or structural engineering.
-You may take classes at an accredited school of architecture or at a vocational school — or even study online, if the school and the program are accredited.
-Look for courses and training that will give you a broad background in construction, problem solving, and architectural design.
+You may take classes at an accredited school of architecture or at a vocational school — or even study online if the school and the program are accredited.
+Look for courses and training that will give you a broad background in construction, problem-solving, and architectural design.
 Instead of academic training, you may study architecture or structural engineering on the job, under the supervision of a building designer, architect, or civil engineer.
 Working as a civil engineering technician or drafter, for example, will help you understand how structures stand up and fall down — important things to know when you strike out on your own as a building designer.
 The U.S. Army Corps of Engineers is another great place for hands-on training before you seek out certification.
 Throughout architectural history, apprenticeship has been the way building designers and architects have learned their craft.
 Today's working world provides many more opportunities.

 On-the-job training is essential to receive certification as a professional building designer.
-Use the career resources center at your school and/or online job listings to locate an internship or entry level position where you can work with architects, structural engineers, or building designers.
+Use the career resources center at your school and/or online job listings to locate an internship or entry-level position where you can work with architects, structural engineers, or building designers.
 Begin building a portfolio with your own working drawings for design projects you work on.
 Once you have accumulated several years of training through coursework and on-the-job training, you will be eligible to take the certification exam.

 If you wish to find a job and build a career in building design, consider working toward obtaining certification in the field.
 In the U.S. professional building designers are certified by the NCBDC through the AIBD.
-You can download the CPBD Candidate Handbook to learn about the process and apply to take the online exam.
+You can download the CPBD Candidate Handbook to learn about the process and apply it to take the online exam.
 After you have submitted your application, you move through the process as an "applicant" to a "candidate" and finally to become "certified."

-A word of caution: Before you give any money to AIBD, make sure you understand what is required of you before you begin taking the exams.
+Before you give any money to AIBD, make sure you understand what is required of you before you begin taking the exams.
 Testing organizations are always updating their questions and processes, so go into this endeavor with eyes wide open and with up-to-date information.
 Although the current examination process is online, it cannot be taken anytime you want — the candidate must pay for and schedule each test, which is timed and monitored by a real person via the camera and microphone on your computer.

-Like other certification-type examinations, the CPBD exams include questions that are multiple choice multiple answers (MCMA) or multiple choice single answers (MCSA).
-Past exams have included True and False, Short Answer, and even sketching designs and problem solving.
+Like other certification-type examinations, the CPBD exams include questions that are multiple-choice multiple answers (MCMA) or multiple choice single answers (MCSA).
+Past exams have included True and False, Short Answer, and even sketching designs and problem-solving.
 Areas of examination may include:

 - Business Administration and Practices: Questions may include describing contract terms, showing your knowledge of mechanics liens and due diligence, the ethics of online publishing, and hiring practices basics, such as knowing the difference between employees and independent contractors.